LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 	)).

-Change the `logtalk_compile/2` to `logtalk_load/2` if necessary and also play with the available compiler options to fine tune for your case.
+Change the `logtalk_compile/2` to `logtalk_load/2` if necessary and also play with the available compiler options to fine-tune for your case.

 ### Prolog code using a term-expansion mechanism